crowz-fx/mcsniff/README.md

-# mcsniff
+# McSniff
-packet sniffer and interpreter... you know for research purposes
+Packet sniffer and interpreter... you know for research purposes

 ### Reasoning
 I wanted to literally dig into the payloads, frames, packets etc. of what's actually going back and forth over a network.
 Understanding the breakdown of the structure, byte-for-byte was a good learning experience.